morevaadin/morevaadin.github.io/_posts/2012-07-07-navigation-basics.md

     public void navigateTo(String fragmentParameters) {}
 }
 {% endhighlight %}
-Note that the `navigateTo()` method is just a hook: if you don't need to do anything, just leave it empty as in the above example.
+Note that the <code>navigateTo()</code> method is just a hook: if you don't need to do anything, just leave it empty as in the above example.
 On the contrary, you could use the method to add a specific content on the view, depending on the fragment i.e. using the same view class but setting components based on the fragment.
-+ Next comes the `ViewDisplay` interface.
+<li>Next comes the <code>ViewDisplay</code> interface.
 This type is just a placeholder for a view to be displayed on.
-Navigator provides two implemetations: `SimpleViewDisplay` is a component that can be part of any container, while `ComponentContainerViewDisplay` is used internally and is a wrapper around a component container.
+Navigator provides two implemetations: <code>SimpleViewDisplay</code> is a component that can be part of any container, while <code>ComponentContainerViewDisplay</code> is used internally and is a wrapper around a component container.
 In the latter case, just provide the container and the navigator takes care of the plumbing.
-+ Finally, the `Navigator` component is basically a map with views as values.
+<li>Finally, the <code>Navigator</code> component is basically a map with views as values.
 Keys are strings that are used to both store the view in the navigator and to access it through a URL fragment.
 {% highlight java linenos %}
 Panel panel = new Panel();